base2Services/shelvery-aws-backups/README.md

 - Keep monthly backups for 12 months
 - Keep yearly backups for 10 years

-Only one type of backups is created per shelvery run, and determined by current date.
+Only one type of backup is created per shelvery run, and determined by current date.
 Rules are following

 1. If running shelvery on 1st January, yearly backups will be created
 2. If running shelvery on 1st of the month, monthly backup will be created
 3. If running shelvery on Sunday, weekly backup will be created
 4. Any other day, daily backup is being created

-All retention policy can be tweaked using runtime configuration, explained in **Runtime Configuration** section Retention period is calculated at cleanup time, meaning lifetime of the backup created is not fixed, e.g. determined at backup creation, but rather dynamic.
+All retention policies can be tweaked using runtime configuration, explained in the **Runtime Configuration** section Retention period is calculated at cleanup time, meaning lifetime of the backup created is not fixed, e.g. determined at backup creation, but rather dynamic.
 This allows greater flexibility for the end user - e.g. extending daily backup policy from last 7 to last 14 days will preserve all backups created in past 7 days, for another 7 days.